-We are preparing for our review of Goulburn-Murray Water's prices to apply from 1 July 2024.
+We are reviewing the new prices to apply for Goulburn-Murray Water customers from 1 July 2024.

 Goulburn-Murray Water price review 2024